 Helen McWorter Simpson, Makers of History.
 Laddie B. Warren, Evansville, Indiana, 1981.

 Juliet E. K. Walker, Free Frank: A Black Pioneer on the Antebellum Frontier.
 University Press of Kentucky, Lexington, 1983 (reissue edition 1995).
+We also have copies of this for sale, contact us for details.

 Paul A. Shackel, New Philadelphia: An Archaeology of Race in the Heartland.
 University of California Press, Berkeley, 2010.